-In vitro fertilization (IVF), sometimes called "test tube baby," is a process that was first successful in England in 1978.
+In vitro fertilization (IVF) is an advanced reproductive technology that was first successful in England in 1978.
 Initially IVF was used to treat only infertility caused by blocked fallopian tubes.
-Today, IVF has evolved to being an effective treatment for all causes of infertility for which simpler treatments have not been successful or are not an option.
-IVF has also become much more successful.
-In fact, many clinics are now attaining IVF success rates of 50 percent or more for women under 35 years old.
+Today, IVF has evolved to become an effective treatment for all causes of infertility when simpler treatments have not been successful or are not an option.
+The chance for success with IVF has also come a long way over the last several decades.
+In fact, many clinics are now attaining IVF success rates of 50 percent or more for patients with a favorable prognosis.

 The IVF procedure

 In natural conception, an egg is released from the ovary into the fallopian tube in the middle of a menstrual cycle.
 The egg is fertilized in the fallopian tube.
 The fertilized egg then begins to divide in the fallopian tube, thus becoming an early embryo.
 After being in the fallopian tube for several days the embryo enters the uterus where it will implant.